dokku/dokku/docs/networking/port-management.md

 > Warning: Mapping alternative ports may conflict with the active firewall installed on your server or hosting provider.
 Such software includes - but is not limited to - AWS Security Groups, iptables, and UFW.
 Please consult the documentation for those softwares as applicable.
 >
 > Users should also avoid setting the `PORT` environment variable.
 Dokku will use port mappings to set this value.
-Overridng this manually may cause issues in application routing.
+Overriding this manually may cause issues in application routing.

 > New as of 0.6.0